Table of content

 Every patient has to manage their blood sugar levels daily.
 This is a process that can sometimes be quite challenging, especially for type 1 and type 2 diabetic patients.
 The FreeStyle Libre 3 continuous glucose monitor (CGM) helps many diabetic patients by providing real-time glucose readings along with valuable health data.
 The FreeStyle Libre 3 is known for its accuracy and convenience, making it a top choice for glucose monitoring.

-However, some users may find frequent alerts disruptive, especially during the night or in any other situation where peace of mind is necessary.
+However, some users may find frequent alerts disruptive, especially at night or in other situations where peace of mind is necessary.
 If the same thing happens to you, don’t worry — this guide will show you how to mute the FreeStyle Libre 3 alert and manage it effectively.

 Looking to Mute your FreeStyle Libre 3 Alerts without missing the crucial data?
 You’re in the right place.
 This guide aims to customise or mute your alerts and tips that may enhance your overall experience with FreeStyle Libre 3.